 Quickstart guide to Orchidea

-Orchidea is a software for co-development, prioritization and decision-making of proposals, ideas and innovations.
-Our goal is to make collaboration and development with colleagues and other stakeholders easy and effective.
+Orchidea is software for collecting, co-developing, reviewing, and making decisions about ideas, suggestions, invention disclosures, and innovations.
+We aim to make collaboration and development with colleagues and other stakeholders easy and effective.

 In this quickstart guide, we'll cover the basics of: